IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

-It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications, and the use of external code through packages such as jquery, react, and vue, the consequences of a successful breach can be fatal, that can include harm to customers, lost of trust and in some cases legal liabilities
+It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications, and the use of external code through packages such as jquery, react, and vue, the consequences of a successful breach can be fatal, that can include harm to customers, lost of trust and in some cases legal liabilities.

 ## Use HTTPS

-When you use http all data sent from the client to the server and vice-versa is unencrypted that implies that your users sensitive information such as credit cards number and CVC (if your site supports payment) is exposed to anyone connected to the network(it gets even more dangerous if the network is public) and sniffing packages and might get the sensitive data and use it for personal gain at the expense of your users.
+When you use HTTP all data sent from the client to the server and vice-versa is unencrypted that implies that your users sensitive information such as credit cards number and CVC (if your site supports payment) is exposed to anyone connected to the network(it gets even more dangerous if the network is public) and sniffing packages and might get the sensitive data and use it for personal gain at the expense of your users.

-Currently there's two options for installing https or getting the ssl certificate, you can either buy from a vendor/provider such as Digi-cert or get the free ssl certificate with let's encrypt.
+The remendy for this is to use HTTPS, currently, there's two options for installing HTTPS or getting the SSL certificate, you can either buy from a vendor/provider such as Digi-cert or get the free SSL certificate with let's encrypt.

-The down side of using let's encrypt is browser support, you can only get the Domain Validation ssl certificate and you have to renew it every three months.
+The down side of using let's encrypt is browser support, and you can only get the Domain Validation SSL certificate on top of that you have to renew it every three months.

-Having https also allows us to access browser apis that would not be available if the domain origin does not have a valid ssl certificate such as Service workers, Push Api, and Location, you can check the [full list](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts)
+Having HTTPS also allows us to access browser APIS that would not be available if the domain origin does not have a valid SSL certificate such as Service workers, Push Api, and Location, you can check the [full list](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts)

-Not having access to Service workers and other apis means that your app cannot qualify as a PWA, and the worst thing is that browsers will label your site as being unsecured which can damage your business reputation and SEO.
+Not having access to Service workers and other APIS means that your application cannot qualify as a PWA, and the worst thing is that browsers will label your site as being unsecured which can damage your business reputation and SEO.

 ## Taking user input as is(not sanitizing)

 Not sanitizing user input extremely dangerous, if your don't sanitise user input your app might be suggested to SQL or XSS.
-Suppose I'm building an app that allows you to share about development meets.
+Suppose I'm building an app that allows you to share about development meetups.

 The app contains this input